Basic Chinese Tones in Mandarin Chinese. Is it important? YES!

 Chinese has 4 tones plus a neutral tone.
 It technically has a total of 5 tones.

-However, Chinese native speakers often disregard to include the fifth one when they talk about Chinese tones in general.
+However, Chinese native speakers often disregard the fifth one when talking about Chinese tones in general.

-That is why you hear Chinese native speakers say, “Chinese has 4 tones.”
+That is why hearing Chinese native speakers say, “Chinese has 4 tones.”

 For example: Cantonese, which is spoken in Canton province, China, and its neighboring area as well as Hong Kong (Hong Kong Cantonese) has 9 tones.

-Hokkien, which is used in Fujian province, China, and neighboring areas, has 7 tones.
+Hokkien is used in Fujian province, China, and neighboring areas, and has 7 tones.

 Chinese provinces are similar to the states in the United States.